-If you’re on our site, you’re either considering bankruptcy or in the process of filing.
-Don’t be intimidated – we help tons of Dallas area families just like you every year with their bankruptcy cases.
+bankruptcy tips for Dallas residentsIf you’re on our site, you’re either considering bankruptcy or in the process of filing.
+Don’t be intimidated – we help tons of Dallas-Fort Worth area families just like you with bankruptcy cases every year.
 It’s an unfortunate truth of life – sometimes bad things happen to good people.

 You’ll definitely want to consult with your bankruptcy attorney once you’ve decided to file, but these are a few guidelines that can help you prepare for your bankruptcy.
 We’ve shared several tips to help you get ready to file, so you’ll have a better understanding when you discuss your situation with your attorney.

-Things to do before filing bankruptcy
+Things to do before filing for bankruptcy

-Filing bankruptcy?
+Filing for bankruptcy?
 Don’t do the following:

-Bankruptcy laws were created to give a fresh start to honest, hard working Americans.
+Bankruptcy laws were created to give a fresh start to honest, hard-working Americans.
 It’s important to work with an experienced bankruptcy attorney who understands the laws and the ramifications of certain actions.
 You’ll definitely need to consult with an attorney, but the following list shares some common issues and actions that should be avoided:

 2. If you’re planning on bankruptcy, do not loan money to friends or family.

-3. You should also avoid giving property to anyone, or even selling property (without consulting with your bankruptcy attorney first).
+3. You should also avoid giving property to anyone or even selling property (without consulting with your bankruptcy attorney first).

 4. Don’t transfer any automobile titles while planning for bankruptcy.